 To express condolences, you must acknowledge the loss and grief of the bereaved by contacting them as soon as possible and express your sympathy either by talking to them in person or calling over the phone, or sending a letter or note or card.
 “I’m sorry to hear about your loss” is the most common message that people use to express condolences.

 Now I’ll share some expressions or messages and tips to help you express condolences in English.
-I’ll talk about how you can show your sympathy to someone by talking to them and writing as well.
+I’ll talk about how you can show sympathy to someone by talking to them and writing.

 Expressing Condolences Verbally